liana-p/narrat-engine/docs/commands/choice-function.md

     talk cat idle "This example shows how to use conditions in choices"
     choice:
         "This is the choice prompt text"
-        "This choice will only appear if a condition is met" $if this.DATA.someFlag: talk cat idle "Choice response"
+        "This choice will only appear if a condition is met" if $data.someFlag: talk cat idle "Choice response"
         roll someSkillCheck testSkill 50 "This choice will run a skill check": success "Skill check succeeded":